The State, Use and Future of AI

 Theisinger was asked about the typical successful business use cases he has encountered so far.
 “We see three areas where customers innovate.
 The first is around offering a different or better user experience,” he said.
 “The second is about using AI to work with data generated by existing processes in order to improve product or service quality or to make more money et cetera—a lot of innovation is being generated right now from this type of use case.
 And the third area is about AI-enabling a product or technology in such a way that makes it essentially service-free—which is something that the customer almost demands nowadays.”

 Kang was asked what typical challenges he has seen user organisations face as they embarked on their AI journey.
 He pointed to how AI “is very new” and how a lot of time needs to be expended on educating business leaders.
-“One of the biggest problems we face is, sometimes they think they are OK.
-They tell you: This is what I want, I can see this is good for me…But they’re still really trapped in their yesteryear’s paradigms and habits,” still thinking in relatively old terms, such as those for approaches to project/software development management – Waterfall etc, he said. “
+“One of the biggest problems we face is, sometimes they are OK.
+They tell you: This is what I want, I can see this is good for me…But they’re still really trapped in their old paradigm,” still thinking in relatively old terms, such as those for approaches to project/software development management–Agile, Scrum or Waterfall, he said. “

 The program wound down with the panelists and delegates exploring issues such as security, barriers to AI adoption and various factors that can take AI to mainstream success.